Get to Know Our Training Team

 Global Trainer

 Beverly W. Funderburk, Ph.D. is a PCIT Global Trainer and President of the Board of Directors of PCIT International.
 With Dr. Sheila Eyberg, the founder of Parent-Child Interaction Therapy (PCIT), she is the co-author of the treatment protocol for PCIT.
 Dr. Funderburk is a Professor of Research at the University of Oklahoma Health Sciences Center, Department of Developmental and Behavioral Pediatrics.
 She is a licensed child clinical psychologist and received her graduate training at the University of Florida in Gainesville.
 Dr. Funderburk is active in PCIT training, treatment, and research.
 She was the clinical supervisor in a series of randomized controlled trials that established PCIT as an effective treatment to reduce future reports of maltreatment in families with a history of physical abuse and neglect.
 She is the Director of the PCIT Training Program at the OU Health Sciences Center, which has been a national leader in PCIT training for over 20 years.
 Her research interests include issues of training and dissemination in PCIT and cultural applications of PCIT.
 She is active in developing treatment and training materials and methods to promote the successful adoption and application of PCIT in a variety of settings.
-Along with Dr. Paul Shawler, she has worked since 2017 to establish a treatment program for Selective Mutism at the Child Study Center.
+She was also a key founder in establishing the treatment program for Selective Mutism at the Child Study Center.

 Vicki Cook, M.Ed., LPC